jack-davidson/blog/blogs/econf: easily configure your system.md

 Hello, I just finished up a program called econf. econf allows you to deploy configuration files automatically with a special configuration language.

-You can check out the project at [](https://github.com/jack-davidson/econf).
+You can check out the project [here](https://github.com/jack-davidson/econf).

 When you are in a directory with an econf config file, you just have to run econf and all of the config files get symlinked and other directives are executed.